Reading

 - Standardized testingStandardized tests are exams given to students at the end of each academic year.
 The results are used to determine whether or not students move to the next grade level.
 As our society places more emphasis on education, many school dist 90

-- Question: Do you agree or disagree with the following statement?
-Children should begin learning a foreign language as soon as they start school.
-Use specific reasons and examples to support your position.
-80
+- Do you agree or disagree with the following statement?
+High schools should allow students to study the courses that students want to study.
+Use specific reasons and examples to support your opinion.
+70

 He states that loss of any species may have negative consequences